Potassium superoxide: Reactivity

-Potassium superoxide finds only niche uses as a laboratory reagent.
+As a laboratory reagent, potassium superoxide only finds niche uses.
 Because it reacts with water, KO2 is often studied in organic solvents.
 Since the salt is poorly soluble in nonpolar solvents, crown ethers are typically used.
 The tetraethylammonium salt is also known.
 Representative reactions of these salts involve using superoxide as a nucleophile, e.g., in converting alkyl bromides to alcohols and acyl chlorides to diacyl peroxides.

 Ion exchange with tetramethylammonium hydroxide gives tetramethylammonium superoxide, a yellow solid.

 Applications

-The Russian Space Agency has had success using potassium superoxide in chemical oxygen generators for its spacesuits and Soyuz spacecraft. has also been used in canisters for rebreathers for fire fighting and mine rescue work, but had limited use in scuba rebreathers because of its highly exothermic reaction with water.